 I bought this Urban Yamadori a year ago at my friend Teunis Jan Klein’s place “Deshima”.
 This sweet little plant and 3 others that I bought that day, were selvaged growing around a 50-year-old train station that was about to be demolished.
 I fell for the thickness and movement of that short trunk that was hidden underneath all that young foliage.
 This is how she looked when I bought her on 5-9-2009:

 Above: As you can see in these pictures, the plastic container was broken, so that same day, I replaced it with a similar sized one of my own.

 Below: 28-1-2010.
 I had a good day recovering from my back operation, so I felt like doing something!
 And this little Berberis thunbergii was not too big to handle, but challenging enough to keep me busy!

 Below: After its first styling.
-In this picture you can see that I left two posible cascading branches on the tree.
-I wanted to get more used to this little trees new image, before I finally would decide which one to save and use in my design.
-A few days later I looked at the tree again and than I knew for sure, so I removed the top/back branch.
+In this picture, you can see that I left two possible cascading branches on the tree.
+I wanted to get more used to this little trees new image before I finally would decide which one to save and use in my design.
+A few days later I looked at the tree again and then I knew for sure, so I removed the top/back branch.
 I liked the future of the bottom/front branch that I saved better.
-And removing the frond/bottom branch, would have meant, that I would be left with a large scar, smack in your face!
+And removing the front/bottom branch would have meant, that I would be left with a large scar, smack in your face!
 So the choice was not that difficult after all.
 But there is no sense in rushing these things!